• Skip to main content

 • Toss and taste for seasoning.
 Adjust the salt as needed.
 Garnish with fresh sage and serve immediately.

-Nutrition Information
+Nutrition Facts

 « Spaghetti Squash Casserole (Lasagna Style)

-Air Fryer Sweet Potatoes »
+Air Fryer Sweet Potato Cubes »

 Disclaimer: This post and the recipe card may contain affiliate links, which means we receive a small commission (at no cost to you!) if you make a purchase using these links.
 Rest assured, we only endorse products we own and truly love!